Honoring the land, legacy, and stories that inspire us.

 I’m Rhonda.

-You’ll also receive “Field Notes,” messages containing blog posts, writing updates, and reflections on rural life, family farms, and farm preservation.
+You’ll also receive “Field Notes,” my newsletter with reflections on rural life, family farms, and farm preservation as well as writing updates.
+It arrives monthly after initial welcome letters.

 Notes from home…